climboid/d3MapMaker/README.md

   </code>
 </pre>

+You will then be prompted to enter the name of the country that you want a map of.
+Type it in, hit enter and that should be it.

+<strong>NOTE</strong>: The scale of the map is set to 900.
+You might see it a bit small or maybe not even at all.
+Make sure to inspect your DOM to corroborate that the map was created.

 This will create what you need an launch a localhost:7777.
 Go that that URL and you should see your map.

 ## Todos